 - Serve and enjoy a refreshing drink in the summer sun!

-ps: ingestion of significant amounts of red-fleshed dragon fruit may result in a harmless reddish colouration of the urine and poop.
+PS: Consumption of significant amounts of red-fleshed dragon fruit may result in a harmless pinkish/reddish colouration of the urine and poop.

 – Ally xx